-REQUIRED TEXT/RESOURCE MATERIALS: Recommended textbook is Chemistry by OpenStax College.
-This is an Open Educational Resource available at no charge; the required Lab manual is Introductory University Chemistry I (Chem 101 and 103), published by the University of Alberta, 2018/2019 edition, available for purchase at the GPRC Bookstore.
+REQUIRED TEXT/RESOURCE MATERIALS: Recommended textbook is Chemistry 2nd Edition by OpenStax.
+This is an Open Educational Resource available at no charge; the required Lab manual is Introductory University Chemistry I (Chem 101 and 103), published by the University of Alberta.